2024 In Review

 Transforming global nutrition

 “Let food be thy medicine and medicine be thy food,” said Hippocrates, but unhealthy diets — especially those with too much salt — are a leading contributor to heart disease and premature death.
 Meaningful change starts with improvements to the food supply.
-Trans fat alone contributed to as many as 500,000 premature deaths every year before we partnered with WHO .
+Trans fat alone contributed to as many as 500,000 premature deaths every year before we partnered with WHO to call for its elimination from the food supply and to develop the tools countries needed to go trans fat-free.
 Now, 63 countries have protected 3.7 billion people with best-practice bans, and WHO’s new validation program recognized Denmark, Lithuania, Poland, Saudi Arabia and Thailand with the first five awards for their groundbreaking work helping rid the world of this invisible killer.
+Momentum is growing to reduce sodium, including through the promotion of potassium-enriched low-sodium salts.

 Taking down the world’s leading killer: high blood pressure

-Hypertension rarely makes headlines, despite being responsible for 10 million needless tragedies every year––10 million families robbed of a loved one, a breadwinner, a caretaker.
+Hypertension rarely makes headlines, despite being responsible for 10 million deaths every year—10 million families and communities robbed of a loved one, a breadwinner, a caretaker.
 Since our inception in 2017, we’ve been committed to keeping hypertension in the global spotlight and working with our partners to get it under control.
-With large-scale programs and strategies that make care more accessible to all, our partners have enrolled more than 28 million people in treatment, leveraging our revolutionary digital tools and techniques to support health care workers and health systems to deliver quality care to even the most underserved communities.
+With large-scale strategies that make care more accessible for all, our partners have enrolled more than 30 million people in treatment, leveraging our revolutionary digital tools and techniques to support health care workers and health systems to deliver quality care to even the most underserved communities—including with DHIS2, the world’s most widely used health information system.

-Next year, (NCDs) as the General Assembly of the United Nations prepares its fourth high-level meeting on the prevention and control of NCDs, we’re committed to tackling the biggest bottleneck to global hypertension control and, as a result, NCD control: access to safe, affordable, and effective medications.
+Next year, with a global focus on non-communicable diseases (NCDs) as the General Assembly of the United Nations prepares its fourth high-level meeting on the prevention and control of NCDs, we’re committed to tackling the biggest bottlenecks to global hypertension control and, as a result, NCD control: access to safe, affordable, and effective medications and accurate, timely information to support health care workers and patients to increase hypertension control rates.

 New study shows treating high blood pressure in primary care works better, especially for women

-In the Washington Post, Dr. Tom Frieden calls attention to the need for increased focus and funding to prevent and treat high blood pressure
+Dr. Tom Frieden calls for more focus and funding to prevent and treat high blood pressure

 Accelerating action

-Every year, millions of people suffer or die from health issues that can be prevented—devastating families and weakening communities and economies.
+Every year, millions of people suffer or die from preventable diseases—devastating families and weakening communities and economies.
 Solutions exist, but they’re out of reach for too many people.
-We collaborate to close the gap between today’s science and tomorrow’s better health systems.
+We collaborate with partners to close the gap between proven, life-saving solutions and the people who need them.

 Facing climate change with proactive strategies